Guest article: Training with FUNino

 Tips

 • FUNino improves speed of action and creativity.
-If a mini goal is optimally defended, the players have to think quickly and attack the other goal.
+If a mini goal is optimally defended, the players have to quickly change their thinking and attack the other goal.

 • Play without a throw-in.
-Instead, dribble the ball in or pass it.
+Instead, dribble or pass the ball.

 About the author

 Thomas Staack, born in Lübeck in 1972, studied law in Freiburg.
-The DFB-B license holder has been writing articles and training sessions for the specialist magazine fussballtraining junior and the popular web portals DFB Training Online for many years
+For many years, the DFB B license holder has been writing articles and training units for the specialist magazine fussballtraining junior and the popular web portals DFB Training Online

 and DFB Training Live.
-Most recently, he published the DFB football training card “Coordination in children's football”.
-He has gained many years of experience with children's soccer teams in various age groups, including at VfB Lübeck, Viktoria 08 Lübeck, TuRU 1880 Düsseldorf and the ISD Sportverein Düsseldorf.
+Most recently, he published the DFB football training card index "Coordination in children's football".
+He has many years of experience with children's football teams in various age groups, including at VfB Lübeck, Viktoria 08 Lübeck, TuRU 1880 Düsseldorf and the ISD sports club Düsseldorf.
 He is currently a trainer and coordinator at SC Borussia Lindenthal-Hohenlind in Cologne.
 He also invents imaginative stories in the field of entertainment literature and has already published four books.

 You can find more from Thomas at: